Juvenile bald eagle found on ground to be released Tuesday

 "Our Eagle is doing well and is flying. ...
 Thanks to all who donated to her recovery.
 YEA!" read a handwritten message on a paper grocery bag set over a signpost.

-Bald eagles' first flights often leave the bird stranded on the ground, but their parents generally keep feeding them until they fly again, according to the Journey North citizen science center at the University of Wisconsin-Madison Arboretum.
+The first flights of bald eagles often leave the bird stranded on the ground, but their parents generally keep feeding them until they fly again, according to the Journey North citizen science center at the University of Wisconsin-Madison Arboretum.

 However, this bird and its sibling began flying in late April.